kflorios/validate-prediction-algos-paper/README.md

 In the current directory many files are produced.

-The final result is the skill score statistics ACC, TSS, HSS for all methods which is also produced as a latex file, and displayed at the console tab window of R or RStudio with latex code.
+The final result is the skill score statistics vector: Accuracy (ACC), True Skill Statistic (TSS) and Heidke Skill Score (HSS), for all methods which is also produced as a latex file, and displayed at the console tab window of R or RStudio with latex code.

 Also, figures are produced for all five methods validated.